gitterd4rk/renpy-ffmedia-race-crash-repro/README.md

 ## Overview

 This application is designed to reliably reproduce a specific race condition crash in RenPy's video subsystem.
-The target crash occurs in `media_read_video` at offset `+0x86` with the failure hash `{1155885f-6360-d658-be01-ec1f620514b2}`.
+The target crash occurs in `media_read_video` at offset `+0x86`.

 ### Technical Target